-5. Mortgages Receivable
+6. Mortgages Receivable

 Applicants purchasing homes from the Organization agree to a mortgage secured by the purchased home.
 The mortgages are non-interest-bearing and require monthly payments, typically over a 30-year period.
 To appropriately reflect the economics of the non-interest-bearing mortgage, the Organization discounts the mortgages for financial reporting purposes at the time they are originated using an interest rate that approximates a current market rate of interest for such a mortgage instrument.
 The discount rates in effect range from 4.0% and 8.78%.
 That discount is then amortized to income over the term of the mortgage.
-The Organization recognized \$205,311 and \$149,674 of income from the mortgage loan discount amortization for fiscal years ended June 30, 2018 and 2017, respectively.
+The Organization recognized \$114,773 and \$205,311 of income from the mortgage loan discount amortization for fiscal years ended June 30, 2019 and 2018, respectively.

-The Organization did originate two new mortgages during the year ended June 30, 2018, net of related discounts, in the amount of \$54,707.
-For the year ended June 30, 2017, the Organization did not originate any new mortgages.
+The Organization did originate six new mortgages during the year ended June 30, 2019, net of related discounts, in the amount of \$239,290.
+For the year ended June 30, 2018, the Organization did originate two new mortgages, net of related discounts, in the amount of \$54,707.
 The Organization does not charge homeowners any fees in connection with originating the mortgages and does not defer any costs related to originating the mortgages.

-5. Mortgages Receivable (cont'd)
+6. Mortgages Receivable (cont'd)